We’ve Rebranded! Operation Fuel is now Generation Power CT. LEARN MORE

 Our Research

-At GPCT, we believe the best way to create real change is by working directly with the people affected.
-That’s why we use a community-based approach to research that puts local voices at the center.
-By partnering with Connecticut residents, especially those facing energy challenges, we learn from their lived experiences and work together to find practical solutions.
-Their insights help shape our efforts to make energy more affordable, accessible, and fair for everyone.
+At GPCT, we believe the best way to drive change is through a community-centered approach to research that puts local voices at the center.
+By collaborating with community partners and Connecticut residents, especially those facing energy challenges, we learn from their lived experiences and work together to find practical solutions.
+Their insights help shape our efforts to make energy more affordable and accessible for everyone.

 Our Core Principles